Is Your Website Invisible to AI Search Engines?

 The Cost of AI Invisibility in Real Numbers

-AI invisibility is not an abstract problem — it has a concrete revenue impact that can be estimated from your existing analytics.
+Invisibility in AI search carries a direct financial cost.
+Ahrefs analyzed 300,000 keywords and found that queries displaying an AI Overview correlate with a 34.5% lower click-through rate for the top-ranking page.
+This is not an abstract problem — it translates into revenue losses estimable from your existing analytics.
 Calculate the percentage of your organic traffic that comes from queries where AI Overviews now appear (typically 30 to 50 percent for commercial websites).
 Multiply that by your average organic conversion rate and customer lifetime value.
 The resulting figure represents your annual revenue exposure to AI search displacement — and for most mid-market businesses, that number falls between $200,000 and $1 million per year.

 The exposure compounds over time because AI Overviews expand to cover more query types every quarter.
 Queries that generate traditional results today will generate AI answers tomorrow.
 Brands that wait for visible traffic declines before acting are waiting for a crisis that is more expensive to reverse than to prevent.
 The early-mover advantage in AI search is not just a convenience — it is a structural advantage that becomes increasingly expensive for late entrants to close.